-GO FAIR follows a bottom-up open implementation strategy for the technical governance and funding needed to establish the first phase of the European Open Science Cloud (EOSC) as part of a broader global Internet of FAIR Data & Services (IFDS).
-The approach is largely based on the EOSC communication and the recommendations of the High Level Expert Group.
+GO FAIR follows a bottom-up open implementation strategy for the European Open Science Cloud (EOSC) as part of a broader global Internet of FAIR Data & Services (IFDS).
+The approach is largely based on the EOSC communication and the recommendations of the Commission High Level Expert Group on the EOSC.

 GO FAIR offers an open and inclusive ecosystem for individuals, institutions and organisations committed to defining and creating materials and tools as elements of the Internet of FAIR Data and Services.
 Organised in GO FAIR Implementation Networks, motivated early movers can commence with crucial activities.
 At any time, new Implementation Networks can be joined or added and as such the GO FAIR Initiative is entirely open, inclusive and stakeholder driven.